-Biden in Kyiv to show solidarity as Ukraine war nears 1 year
+Biden in Ukraine ahead of war anniversary: ‘Kyiv stands’

 Asked by a reporter on Friday if Biden might include stops beyond Poland, White House National Security Council spokesman John Kirby replied, “Right now, the trip is going to be in Warsaw.”
 Moments later — and without prompting — Kirby added, “I said ‘right now.’
 The trip will be in — to Warsaw.
 I didn’t want to make it sound like I was alluding to a change to it.

-Biden quietly departed from Joint Base Andrews near Washington shortly after 4 a.m. on Sunday, making a stop at Ramstein Air Base in Germany before making his way into Ukraine.
+Biden quietly departed from Joint Base Andrews near Washington shortly at 4:15 a.m. on Sunday, making a stop at Ramstein Air Base in Germany before making his way into Ukraine.
+He arrived in Kyiv at 8 a.m. on Monday.

 Other western leaders have made the trip to Kyiv since the start of the war.